haskellfoundation/hs-opt-handbook.github.io/src/glossary.rst

       Inlining.
 GHC determines whether a lambda is one-shot or multi-shot during :term:`Cardinality Analysis`.
 See :cite:t:`hoCardinality` and
       :cite:t:`callArityVsDemandAnalysis` for more.

+   NF : Normal Forms

+      An expression that is in *normal form* is a fully evaluated expression and is a value which contains no thunks.
+This is in contrast to weak head normal form (:term:`WHNF`) and head normal form (:term:`HNF`), both of which may contain thunks.
+See :cite:t:`jones1992implementing` Section 3.1 for more.

    One-Shot Lambda